iqtheengineer/python-project/README.md

 ## Roadmap

 1. dictionary.py - This project defines 3 seperate dictionarys and then merges the the contents of all 3 into a new 4th dictionary.

 2. loop-de-loop.py - This project shows how to iterate over a given number range while excluding definied integers.

 3. math-calculation.py - This project shows how to utilize the "math" library to execute calculations.

-4. paycheck-calculator.py - This project shows how to setup a function to gather user input and store it in a variable to produce various outcomes.
+4. paycheck-calculator.py - This project shows how to setup a function to gather user input and store it in a variable to produce payroll total.

 5. salary-expectation.py - This project captures the user's information to produce an estimated salary expectation based on input varibles.

 6. tax-calculatory.py - This project allows the user to calculate their "ACME Corporation" paycheck based on user input.

 7. weather-app.py - This project displays the Date & Temperature based on variables.

 See the [open issues](https://github.com/iqtheengineer/python-project/issues) for a full list of proposed features (and known issues).